mixja/mixja.github.io/_posts/2015-09-28-ansible-cisco-vwlc.md

 The template enables the TFTP server by setting the `<key>Disabled</key>` value to `<false/>` and also includes the `wlc_tftp_path` variable (`/Users/Shared/tftp` by default) to specify the folder that the TFTP server should serve.
 The `name: Ensure TFTP path exists` task ensures this folder is present.

 The `name: Deploy WLC file` task then deploys the Cisco vWLC configuration file that will served via TFTP.
-The playbook allows you to provide your own config file by setting the `wlc_config_file` variable - if this variable is not defined, the playbook deploys a basic configuration derived from the following template:
+The playbook allows you to provide your own config file by setting the `wlc_config_file` variable - if this variable is not defined, the playbook deploys a basic configuration derived from the `templates/ciscowlc.cfg.j2` template:

 {% highlight text %}
 {% raw %}